The goal behind an All About Me Preschool Activities Theme is to help children learn about each other and each others' families!

 Play music and encourage the children to join you in some healthy exercise!
 "Let's jog five times.
 Let's jump four times."
 Etc.

-Add soapy water to your table along with baby dolls, wash cloths and towels!
+Add soapy water to your table along with your dramatic play dishes, pots and pans, etc.

 for your Preschool Scientists in Training!